envoyproxy/data-plane-api/docs/root/operations/admin.rst

 .. http:get:: /runtime

-  Outputs all runtime values on demand.
+  Outputs all runtime values on demand in a human-readable format.
 See :ref:`here <config_runtime_v1>` for more information on how these values are configured and utilized.

   .. http:get:: /runtime?format=json